Summer Hours Start Week of June 2

 To volunteer you only need to be interested in marine animals or aquarium operations, willing to get your hands dirty, and available for 3-4 hours one morning or afternoon per week for a period of at least four months.

 High School Interns (Summer)

-In the summer host high school student interns.
-Students who are interested in learning about marine animals or exploring careers in marine science or animal husbandry are welcome to apply.
-Interns spend 30 hours per week with the aquarium staff, helping care for animals, working on special projects, attending seminars and training sessions, serving as naturalists on public collecting walks, and going on field trips to other labs and aquariums.
+The WHSA's summer high school intern program attracts young people from around the country who are interested in animal care, working on special projects, attending seminars and training sessions, serving as naturalists on public collecting walks, and going on field trips to other local science labs and aquaria.